Import your own CSV or Excel files into Funnel

 Give your source a name.
 This is how you can identify your source later in the data sources list.

 Now it's time to get the first file to Funnel in order to complete the configuration.
 The file should have the columns and format that you intend to use for this source.

 You can create an email address if you plan to send files via email, or manually upload the file in the browser.

 When the first file has arrived, it's time to configure your fields so that Funnel knows how to interpret your data.

 You can always go to the source and import new files.
 New files must have the same columns as the first file.

-Go to Data Sources, find the source in the list, and press Actions > Upload File.
+Go to Data Sources, find the source in the list, and press Actions > Manage file import.
 On the page, you can find a button to upload a file.

-Send an email to your generated email address with the file as an attachment.
-If you need to lookup the email address again, go to Data Sources, find the source, press Actions > Upload File.
+If you need to look up the email address again, go to Data Sources, find the source, press Actions > Manage file import.